-You began working at Romano’s Macaroni Grill and in a year have held about every position in the restaurant, and ended up shift manager.
+You began working at Romano’s Macaroni Grill and held about every position in the restaurant in a year, and ended up shift manager.
 How did you manage to accomplish this?
 How do you handle working in a restaurant, attending culinary school and keeping up with your studies?

 One day the cook who worked the pizza station walked out in the middle of a busy dinner service.
 While the managers franticly made calls to see if someone could come in to cover the station one of the other cooks mentioned that I had been watching all the stations and could probably handle making pizzas.
 The kitchen manager threw an apron at me and I worked until close in a dress shirt and tie which was the required uniform for servers.

-Throughout my time in the kitchen I always kept my server uniform in the car so that if we ended up short staffed on the floor I could run out to my car, change uniforms and help out in the dining room.
+Throughout my time in the kitchen I always kept my server uniform in the car so that if we ended up short-staffed on the floor, I could run out to my car, change uniforms and help out in the dining room.
 After about seven months I was rewarded with a promotion to Shift Manager.
-On the weekends I would open up the restaurant in the morning and write up the prep lists.
+On the weekends I would open the restaurant in the morning and write the prep lists.

 You are over in Italy right now as part of your culinary education learning about the amazing food and culture of your family and ancestors.
 Has the program been what you expected?
 What is an average day like for you over there?

-The program here has been more than I could have ever dreamed it would be.
+The program here has been more than I could have ever imagined.
 I envisioned myself just doing prep work or getting stuck doing grunt work.
 An average day starts with rolling out pasta dough by hand and working dough for bread.
 I then work on sauces and stocks as they take the most time to prepare.
-Most days I get to do the butchery that is required for the day also.
+Most days I also get to do the butchery required for the day.